 Research shows that three types of chromosomal changes can lead to Down syndrome.

 - Complete trisomy 21.
 In this case, an error during the formation of the egg or the sperm results in either one having an extra chromosome.
 So after the egg and sperm unite, the resulting cells will also have three copies of chromosome 21.
-The complete extra copy of chromosome 21 is in all of the person's cells—or a complete trisomy.
-Complete trisomy 21 is the cause of about 95% of Down syndrome cases.1,2,3
+The complete extra copy of chromosome 21 is in all of the person’s cells—or a complete trisomy.
+Almost all Down syndrome cases result from complete trisomy 21.1,2,3

 - Mosaic trisomy 21.
 Not every cell in the body is exactly the same.
-In about 1% of Down syndrome cases, most of the cells in the body have the extra chromosome, but some of them don't.
-This is called "mosaicism."
+In a small percentage (less than 5%) of Down syndrome cases, most of the cells in the body have the extra chromosome, but some of them don’t.
+This is called “mosaicism.”
 Mosaic trisomy 21 can occur when the error in cell division takes place early in development but after a normal egg and sperm unite.
 It can also occur early in development when some cells lose an extra chromosome 21 that was present at conception.
 The symptoms of someone with mosaic trisomy 21 may vary from those of someone with complete trisomy 21 or translocation trisomy 21, depending on how many cells have the extra chromosome.1,2

 - Translocation trisomy 21.
 In this type of chromosomal change, only part of an extra copy of chromosome 21 is in the cells.
-The extra part of the chromosome gets "stuck" to another chromosome and gets transmitted into other cells as the cells divide.
-This type of change causes about 4% of Down syndrome cases.
+The extra part of the chromosome gets “stuck” to another chromosome and gets transmitted into other cells as the cells divide.
+This type of change causes a small number of Down syndrome cases.
 There are no distinct cognitive or medical differences between people with translocation trisomy 21 and those with complete trisomy 21.